taishi8117/taishi8117.github.io/_posts/2015-10-20-ksnctf-villager-A.md

 [ksnctf](http://ksnctf.sweetduet.info) is one of the beginner level CTF websites.
 This article is the write-up for the question 4 [Villager A](http://ksnctf.sweetduet.info/problem/4), in which you need to exploit the *Format String Vulnerability* to capture the flag!

 __Note that this article includes a complete solution.
-If you are looking for some hints for Villager A, you should google the keywords like `Format String Vulnerability` and `GOT overwrite`.__
+If you are looking for some hints for Villager A, you should refer to these keywords: `Format String Vulnerability` and `GOT overwrite`.__

 ----------------